 Business directories are one way to start building your backlinks, you don’t need to pitch or spend time researching and writing, you simply have to present your business or sign up with your company information and you’ll be visible.

-Although sometimes a small fee may be required to list your business in a directory, the leads that you will receive as a result will be worth it.
+Sometimes a small fee may be required to list your business in a directory, but the leads that you will receive as a result will be worth it.

 Google My Business

-You’ll be glad to hear that Google My Business is a free tool used by almost every business that’s got an online presence.
+You’ll be glad to hear that Google My Business is a free business directory used by almost every business that’s got an online presence.

-Not only does Google My Business display your business information, but all of its data is fed back to you as analytics so you know how many clicks, contacts, and impressions you’ve received, etc.
+Not only does Google My Business display all your information as part of your business listing, but all of its data is fed back to you as analytics so you know how many clicks, contacts, and impressions you’ve received, etc.